 ACLU Cites Inmate Reforms

 According to the ACLU, many of these individuals have demonstrated behavior to indicate that they should be provided parole.
 One individual is cited in the lawsuit as saying that he pled guilty to his crime specifically so he could begin to rehabilitate himself and turn his life around in hopes of being a beneficial member of society again.
 Others detail volunteering in programs to help the mentally ill, or making the Dean’s list in prison educational programs.

 Many who committed their crimes in their teens are now in their 50s.
 Yet, the progress and rehabilitation have been for naught, the suit contends, given the lack of any real hope of parole.

 Those critical of Maryland’s system also point out that even if a parole board were to recommend parole, that recommendation still has to be approved by the governor.
 Yet, there are no standards that the governor must use when making that determination.
 Thus, a system that allows the governor to deny parole for any reason, is akin to no parole system at all, according to those bringing the suit.

 The judge is making a determination whether the ACLU’s case will be dismissed or whether it can proceed forward.
 Both families of the victims and of the inmates packed the courtroom, and it is not known when the judge will reach a decision.

 If you are arrested or charged with a crime make sure your constitutional rights are protected from arrest to trial.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.